 Thailand is one of Germany’s most important political partners in Asia today and a key player in the Association of Southeast Asian Nations (ASEAN).
 The two countries also cooperate closely in multilateral institutions such as the United Nations.
 Five of Germany’s political foundations have an office in Thailand.

-In 2019, Germany was again by far Thailand’s most important trading partner in the European Union; according to Thai trade statistics, Germany ranked 16th in terms of exports and 10th in terms of imports.
+In 2019, Germany was again by far Thailand’s most important trading partner in the European Union; according to Thai trade statistics, Germany ranked 13th in terms of exports and 10th in terms of imports.
 German companies exported goods worth 5.02 billion euros to Thailand in 2019 and imported goods worth 6.02 billion euros from the country.
 The bilateral trade volume was thus 1.3% lower than in 2018.
-More than 600 German companies are active in Thailand, and the large number of German tourists (almost 900,000 each year) also play a major role in the countries’ relations.
+More than 600 German companies are active in Thailand, and the large number of German tourists (almost 900,000 each year until now) also play a major role in the countries’ relations.

 The Goethe-Institut in particular is breathing life into the cultural agreement signed by the two countries back in 1984.
 It is highly popular in Thailand thanks to both its attractive cultural programmes and its work to promote the German language.
-There are approximately 200 partnerships between German and Thai higher education institutions, which enable intensive academic exchange between the countries.
-The German Academic Exchange Service (DAAD) and the Robert Bosch Stiftung also contribute to this, providing a total of eight lectors, as well as scholarships and student advice services.
+There are 236 cooperation partnerships between German and Thai higher education institutions, which enable intensive academic exchange between the countries.
+The German Academic Exchange Service (DAAD) also contributes to this, providing a total of four lectors, as well as scholarships and student advice services.
 The German-Southeast Asian Center of Excellence for Public Policy and Good Governance (CPG) receives support through the DAAD from Federal Foreign Office funds.

 The two recognised German schools in Thailand belong to the group of Excellent German Schools Abroad and receive funding from the Federal Office of Administration - Central Agency for Schools Abroad on behalf of the Federal Foreign Office.